mobizt/Firebase-ESP8266/src/README.md

-#### Set binary data from file store on SD card/Flash memory to the defined database path.
+#### Set binary data from a file stored on SD card/Flash memory to the defined database path.

 param **`dataObj`** - Firebase Data Object to hold data and instances.

 param **`storageType`** - Type of storage to read file data, StorageType::SPIFS or StorageType::SD.

-param **`path`** - Target database path which binary data from file will be set.
+param **`path`** - Target database path in which binary data from the file will be set.

 param **`fileName`** - File name included its path in SD card/Flash memory.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-No payload returned from server.
+No payload returned from the server.

 ```C++
 bool setFile(FirebaseData &dataObj, uint8_t storageType, const String &path, const String &fileName);